openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-09 15:40:38+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/09/people-of-opensuse-names-please-do-not-publish/
+slug: people-of-opensuse-names-please-do-not-publish
-title: "People of openSUSE: Pascal Bleser"
+title: 'People of openSUSE: Pascal Bleser'
+wordpress_id: 76
 categories:
 - People of openSUSE
 ---

 Today 'People of openSUSE' starts.
 This project aims to make the people behind the openSUSE project and the distribution more visible.
-Therefore there will be several interviews with different contributors published on [news.opensuse.org](https://news.opensuse.org/).
+Therefore there will be several interviews with different contributors published on [news.opensuse.org](//news.opensuse.org/).

 If you for example always wanted to know what a specific contributer motivates to participate or what he thinks about the future of the openSUSE project and of course if he turns off his computer during a thunderstorm as well as a few more non openSUSE related facts - just keep on reading the 'People of openSUSE' interviews that will be published in the future.